Daewoo Lacetti: India

 In 2004, The Lacetti was launched in India and sold as the Optra and the sportsback version was sold as Optra S-RV (formerly known/sold as Chevrolet SRV), which the company planned to produce with a 2.0-liter diesel engine in the near future.

-The Optra was sold with two engine options, 1.6- and 1.8-liter.
-The 1.6-liter ecotec petrol version was available in three trim levels, the Elite, the Elite LS, and the high-end LT Royale, while the 1.8-liter petrol version was available in two levels, the LT and the LT AT (automatic transmission).
 The 1.6-liter petrol produced 104 bhp and allowed a top speed of 177 km/h, while the 1.8-liter petrol sibling was capable of producing 114 bhp and a limited top speed of 191 km/h.
 However, the 1.8-liter automatic was capable of 176 km/h.

 In 2007 GM India introduced a facelifted diesel-engined Optra called the Optra Magnum.
 The Magnum sported the family nose, and better interiors as compared to the petrol version, also a new 2.0-liter TCDi engine capable of producing 121 bhp.
-Subsequently the petrol version received the new nose treatment (as that of the Optra SRV, but with a slightly different front grill) and tail lights, and was sold as the Optra Magnum petrol.
+Subsequently the petrol version received the new nose treatment (as that of the Optra SRV, but with a slightly different front grille) and tail lights, and was sold as the Optra Magnum petrol.

 The S-RV succumbed to competition from cheaper cars and was eventually discontinued in 2009.
 It had a 1.6-liter petrol engine with a maximum power output of 101 bhp.

 The Optra sedan continued selling in India until 2013.

 Pakistan

-In Pakistan, the car came in three trim levels, 1.6-liter SE and LS and the 1.8-liter CDX.
+Nexus Automotive, importers and assemblers of General Motors and Daewoo vehicles in Pakistan, sold the car as Chevrolet Optra.
+It was available in three variants: 1.6-liter SE and LS and the 1.8-liter CDX.
 SE trim models came with manual transmission only, whilst LS and CDX models came with five-speed manual or four-speed automatic transmissions.
-Sales however, were poorer than expected and all models were withdrawn from sale.
+Sales however, were poor as Chevrolet was a recent entrant in Pakistan market, without many dealerships, and it was not sold for long.